decentralizedthoughts/decentralizedthoughts.github.io/_posts/2026-03-07-simultaneous-agreement.md

 ### Acknowledgements

-We would like to thank Gilad Stern, Kartik Nayak, Nusret Tas, Joachim Neu, and Pranav Garimidi for helpful discussions and feedback on this post.
+We would like to thank Gilad Stern, Kartik Nayak, Nusret Tas, Joachim Neu, and Pranav Garimidi for insightful discussions and feedback on this post.

 ---